rtmcdo/rtmcdo.github.io/_drafts/2020-12-31-Azure-vpn-custom-ipsec.md

 ![Policy List output](/img/posts/view-custom-policy-2019-12-31 105933.png){:class="img-fluid"}

-To clear the ipsec policy back to defaul, run the following command.
+To clear the ipsec policy and reset it back to default, run the following command:

 ``` yaml
 #clear custom ipsec policy
 az network vpn-connection ipsec-policy clear -g rg-$tla --connection-name prd-$tla-vpn
 ```

+<h2 class="section-heading">Wrapping Up</h2>

+As you can see from the commands, it's pretty straightforward to configure a customer IPsec policy.

+[Click here](https://github.com/rtmcdo/azure-cli/blob/master/vpn-custom-ipsec.azcli) for a link to my GitHub repo with all of the commands in one AZCLI file.

 ****
 Credits: